-Tini World is an indoor playground for kids and children.
+Tini World is an indoor playground for children.
 Often located inside malls in Vietnam, they are very popular with kids but also with parents.

-This service not too dissimilar to attraction parks but for smaller kids and in a smaller scale.
-Let’s see if spending time with your kids inside this well known franchise playground is something you should try or not.
+This service is not too dissimilar to attraction parks, but it is for smaller kids and on a smaller scale.
+Let’s see if spending time with your kids inside this well-known franchise playground is something you should try or not.

-We tried this playground during Vietnamese Holidays, more precisely between national day : Ngày Quốc Khánh and Tết Trung thu, a Festival aimed for kids.
-So don’t be surprise if it is jam packed in the following pictures.
+We tried this playground during Vietnamese holidays, more precisely between national day : Ngày Quốc Khánh and Tết Trung thu, a festival aimed at kids.
+So don’t be surprised if it is jam-packed in the following pictures.

-We tried a Tini World in Aeon Mall Long Bien, during these holidays the mall was already full of people.
-I mean the parking was extended and there was a waiting line of car and bikes in the road.
+We tried a Tini World in the Aeon Mall Long Bien, but during these holidays the mall was already full of people.
+I mean, the parking was extended, and there was a waiting line of cars and bikes in the road.

-We were honestly surprised, because the entrance of Tini World is a bit excentred compared to Kidzooona, so we assumed that it was a smaller version of the Japanese Franchise but we couldn’t be more wrong.
+We were honestly surprised because the entrance to Tini World is a bit excentred compared to Kidzooona, so we assumed that it was a smaller version of the Japanese franchise, but we couldn’t be more wrong.

-It is excentred because it’s quite big.
-Actually it’s about 3 to 4 times bigger than Kidzoona and they have much diverse activities.
+It is centered because it is quite large.
+Actually, it’s about 3–4 times bigger than Kidzoona, and they have much more diverse activities.

 The services and prices